J. K. Rowling: Transgender people

-Rowling has opposed proposed gender self-recognition law reforms (Note: The laws and proposed changes are the UK Gender Recognition Act 2004 and the Scotland Gender Recognition Reform Bill; related also are the UK Equality Act 2010 and the Scotland Gender Representation on Public Boards Act of 2018.) in the UK that would make it easier for trans people to change their legal gender.
-She also supported trans-exclusionary campaign group For Women Scotland in the landmark UK Supreme Court case For Women Scotland Ltd v The Scottish Ministers.
-According to media scholar Jennifer Duggan, Rowling has suggested on social media that children and cisgender women are threatened by trans women and trans-positive messages.
+Women, and the UK-wide LGB Alliance, emerged largely in response to the proposed reforms.") campaign group For Women Scotland in the landmark UK Supreme Court case For Women Scotland Ltd v The Scottish Ministers.
+According to the media scholar Jennifer Duggan, Rowling has suggested on social media that children and cisgender women are threatened by trans women and trans-positive messages.
 Responding to an online op-ed that used the words people who menstruate, Rowling mocked the phrase and tweeted that women's rights and "lived reality" would be "erased" if "sex isn't real".
 Following the strengthening of a hate crime law in Scotland in April 2024, she tweeted a list of trans women, writing that they are "men, every last one of them" and challenging the police to arrest her.
 In 2024, Variety wrote that Rowling had "made her campaign against trans identity the central focus of her online persona".

-Rowling denies that her views are transphobic.
-Rowling's public expression of her views has prompted declarations of support for transgender people from the literary, music, theme park, and video gaming sectors as well as fuelling debates on freedom of speech and cancel culture.
+Rowling denies that her views are transphobic, although she regularly makes comments on social media attacking trans women and trans activists.
+Her public expression of her views has prompted declarations of support for transgender people from the literary, music, theme park, and video gaming sectors as well as fuelling debates on freedom of speech and cancel culture.
 She has been the target of widespread condemnation for her comments, with negative reactions including insults and death threats.
-Criticism came from Harry Potter fansites, LGBT charities, leading actors of the Wizarding World, and Human Rights Campaign.
+Criticism came from Harry Potter fansites, LGBT charities, leading actors of the Wizarding World franchise, and the Human Rights Campaign.
 After Kerry Kennedy expressed "profound disappointment" in her views, Rowling returned the Ripple of Hope Award given to her by the Robert F. Kennedy Human Rights organisation.

-During her advocacy in 2022 against Scottish parliament's bill to simplify changing one's legal gender, Rowling founded Beira's Place with her own funds, a women-only rape help centre that provides free support services to survivors of sexual violence.
-The centre does not serve trans women.
-Rowling has donated to the group For Women Scotland, which brought legal challenges leading to the UK Supreme Court case For Women Scotland Ltd v The Scottish Ministers.
+During her advocacy in 2022 against the Scottish Parliament's bill to simplify changing one's legal gender, Rowling founded Beira's Place with her own funds, a women-only rape help centre that provides free support services to survivors of sexual violence.
+The centre does not employ or serve trans women.
 In 2025, she opened the J.K.
 Rowling Women's Fund, which supports groups advocating for "sex-based rights" for women; in describing the group, NBC says that while the fund makes no mention of trans people directly, this terminology is frequently used by "proponents of efforts to restrict trans rights".

-Whited wrote in 2024 that Rowling's sometimes "flippant" and "simplistic understanding of gender identity" had left some transgender people feeling betrayed and permanently changed her "relationship not only with fans, readers, and scholars ... but also with her works themselves".